AlgoMaster Logo

 Intuition

-Here's the key insight: at each position in the array, the maximum subarray ending at that position is either the element itself, or the element plus the maximum subarray ending at the previous position.
+At each position in the array, the maximum subarray ending at that position is either the element itself, or the element plus the maximum subarray ending at the previous position.
+That single observation removes the need to consider every start index separately.

-You're standing at index i, and you know the best subarray sum that ends at index i-1.
-You have two choices:
+At index i, with the best subarray sum ending at index i-1 known, there are two choices:

-• Extend: Add nums[i] to the previous subarray.
-This gives you previousBestSum + nums[i].
+• Extend: Add nums[i] to the previous subarray, giving previousBestSum + nums[i].

-When should you start fresh?
-When previousBestSum is negative.
-A negative running sum would only drag down whatever comes next.
-So the decision rule is simple: currentSum = max(nums[i], currentSum + nums[i]).
+Starting a new subarray wins exactly when previousBestSum is negative, since a negative running sum can only reduce whatever follows.
+The decision rule is currentSum = max(nums[i], currentSum + nums[i]).

-While making this local decision at every index, we also track the global maximum across all positions.
-That global maximum is our answer.
+While making this local decision at every index, we track the largest currentSum seen across all positions.
+That global maximum is the answer.

 Algorithm